 How Do the Wolf Spider Carry Their Egg Sacs

 Like the Pisauridae family of nursery web spiders, wolf spiders spin webs to form an egg sac for their eggs.
-However, indifferent to other spider species, the wolf spider attaches the egg sac to spinnerets and carries it.
+However, indifferent to other spider species, such as the Brown Recluse spider, the wolf spider attaches the egg sac to spinnerets and carries it.
 The Pisauridae uses their pedipalps and chelicerae to carry the egg sacs.

 How the Female Cares for the Egg Sac